- Only deferred annuities have an accumulation period.

 “One of the intriguing features of annuities is their tax treatment.
 Generally, contributions to annuities aren’t tax deductible.
 However, the accumulation phase has a tax-deferred feature, meaning you won’t owe any interest, dividends or capital gains taxes until you start taking withdrawals,” Gosselin told Annuity.org.

 It is, however, important to consider several factors before committing to an annuity that has an accumulation period.

-- While the annuity is in its accumulation period, you may be missing the opportunity to pursue other investments — some of which may have higher return potential.
-Consider your time horizon and risk tolerance before allocating your assets to these low-risk, low-return products.
-Consult a financial advisor to determine how a deferred annuity might fit your portfolio.
+- While the annuity is in its accumulation period, you are exposed to the opportunity of not being able to pursue other investments — some of which may have higher return potential.
+Consider your needs and risk tolerance before allocating your assets to low-risk, low-return products.
+Consult a financial advisor to determine whether a deferred annuity makes sense for you.

 - What are your current and future priorities and objectives?
-Perhaps you are planning for future retirement income, allowing adequate time for growth.
+Perhaps you are planning for future retirement income, permitting ample time for growth.
 Your actions now will affect your payout later.
 Whether you are saving money now or actively contributing to an annuity, tax deferral and other tax strategies are important considerations.

 Mapping out your savings timeline and understanding your investments’ accumulation periods can prepare you for retirement planning — and ultimately help you reach your financial objectives.

 Lock In Fixed Annuity Rates as High as 6.9%